biotope/biotope-element/docs/peers.md

 ```

 We advise this package to be installed as a dev dependency.
 You can install it with `npm install @biotope/quality-gate -D`
-and you can read more about it in our [github repo](https://github.com/biotope/biotope-quality-gate).
+and you can read more about it in our [GitHub repo](https://github.com/biotope/biotope-quality-gate).